meetoseh/backend/docs/db/journeys.md

 - `blurred_background_image_file_id (integer not null references image_files(id) on delete cascade`: the id of the blurred background image file.
 This is typically the background image with a guassian blur with radius `max(0.09*min(width, height), 12)` followed by darkening 30%.
+- `darkened_background_image_file_id (integer not null references image_files(id) on delete cascade`: the id of the darkened background image file.
+This is typically the background image darkened by 20%
 - `instructor_id (integer not null references instructors(id) on delete cascade)`: the id of the instructor for this journey
 - `sample_content_file_id (integer null references content_files(id) on delete set null)`: the id of